AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Temuthen Races/Halfling.md

 **Racial Attribute Bonus:** Your Constitution score increases by 1 and your Willpower score increases by 1.
 **Climber:** You have a climbing speed of 25' as long as you are not [[Conditions#Encumbered|encumbered]].
 In addition, you are novice with Athletics.
-**Powerful Build:** You may use the Major Interaction action in order to draw a one handed light or medium weapon and make a weapon attack with it, as if it was a light weapon.
+**Heavy Alacrity:** You may use the Major Interaction action in order to draw a light or medium item and make a weapon attack with it for a weapon or cast a spell for a spell focus, similarly to the rules about light items.